JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/follow_person.md

 - `/depth_camera/image_raw` - Subscribe to this topic to receive the camera image.
 Message type: `sensor_msgs/msg/Image`

+- `/person/cmd_vel` - This topic is used by the WebGUI to move the person with the keyboard.
+Message type: `geometry_msgs/msg/Twist`

+For image debugging:

 - `/webgui/image_show` - Publish to this topic to display a debug image in the WebGUI.
 Message type: `sensor_msgs/msg/Image`

-- `/person/cmd_vel` - This topic is used by the WebGUI to move the person with the keyboard.
-Message type: `geometry_msgs/msg/Twist`

 In ROS 2-direct, bounding boxes are not provided through a ROS topic.
 If you want to replicate `HAL.getBoundingBoxes(img)`, you must run your own object detector on the images received from `/depth_camera/image_raw`.

+**Note**: Ensure this import is included in your script to access the Web GUI functionalities.

+`import WebGUI` - to enable the Web GUI for visualizing camera images.

 To have frequency control you need to use standard ROS 2 mechanisms to manage loop timing:

 - `rclpy.spin()` - Event-driven execution using callbacks.
 - `rclpy.spin_once()` - Single-step processing, often with custom timers.
 - `rclpy.Rate()` - Loop-based frequency control.

+**Note**
+`WebGUI` already initializes `rclpy` internally, so this should be taken into account when building a direct ROS 2 solution.

 ## Theory
 When we are designing a robotic application that knows how to follow a person, the most important mission is knowing how to detect it and not lose it.